leylaKapi/leylaKapi.github.io/source/_posts/2014-07-17-error-compiling-sass-assets.markdown

 ### Middleman sass compiling error

-If you use middleman for web template and your project give you like,
+While you were made web template with `haml` and `sass`, if you use middleman and bootstrap for your web template and your project give you like,

 ```sass
 Error compiling CSS asset